vippsas/vipps-report-api/vipps-report-api.md

 subtracting refunds and fees to Vipps.
 It is therefore necessary to download reports that explain the bulk payment, so that it can be correctly filed in the merchant's accounting system.
-Such reports can be fetched either in [the portal](https://portal.vipps.no) or by using the Report API.
+Such reports can be fetched either on [portal.vipps.no](https://portal.vipps.no) or by using the Report API.

 Usually, you will wish to implement a *reconciliation process*, where you download a report from Vipps each day, and check that contents